Report a Safety Concern

-The studios in the Department of Art are equipped with media/technique specific ventilation systems, which must be used at all appropriate times.
-The use of spray paint, varnishes, adhesives and/or fixatives is permitted only in a properly working spray booth.
+The studios in the Department of Art are equipped with media/technique-specific ventilation systems, which must be used at all appropriate times.
+The use of spray paint, varnishes, adhesives, and/or fixatives is permitted only in a properly working spray booth.

 There is a general access spray booth located on the second floor of the AC.
 Training will include directions on the use of the spray booth ventilation system.

-The dust collection system in the Woodshop must be operating when table saw, band saw, or radial arm saw is in use.
+The dust collection system in the Woodshop must be operating when the table saw, band saw, or radial arm saw is in use.
 Welding/soldering shall be allowed only in the designated studio areas with the appropriate ventilation.

-The use of solvents, acids and some powders will also only be allowed in areas designated for their use and those with proper ventilation.
+The use of solvents, acids, and some powders will also only be allowed in areas designated for their use and those with proper ventilation.
 Training in the proper use of these tools and materials will include training on the ventilation system.

 General Lab Safety Guidelines